 Spain isn't exactly known for its fine jewelry, is it?
 The world's most famous brands come from France, the UK, and the US.
 You rarely hear of Spanish jewelers as prominent as those in the aforementioned countries.
 And it's a shame too because Spain has some of the finest that you probably haven't heard of.
 Sure, they're not worn on the red carpet by A-list celebrities.
 Nor are that mainstays in fashion magazines and on social media.
 However, their exquisite pieces speak for themselves.
-You won't find jewelry as beautiful as theirs. most especially those from these notable brands.
+You won't find pieces as beautiful as theirs. most especially those from these notable Spanish jewelry brands.

 Source: Majorica Facebook Page